Small Claims General Information & FAQ

 - This court cannot award more than $10,000 in a small claims action.

-- If the claim is on an account, contract, or lease an affidavit of debt for the account or a copy of the contract or lease must be filed with the claim.
+- If the claim is on an account, contract, or lease, an affidavit of debt for the account or a copy of the contract or lease must be filed with the claim.
 All documents must comply with the Indiana Rules on Access to Court Records regarding confidential information.

 - All parties or their representatives must complete and file an appearance form with the Clerk or Court.

 - Requests to continue the trial by either party must be received by the Court at least 2 business days before the trial date.
 Continuances are generally not favored and are not granted by telephone.
 Requests to continue can be mailed or delivered to Shelby Superior Court 2, 407 S. Harrison Street, Shelbyville IN 46176.
 The Courts’ phone number is (317) 392-6340.
 The Court is closed from 12-1 pm on business days for lunch.
+Requests to appear by Zoom must be made in advance of the hearing and may or may not be granted.
+If the court allows a party or witness to appear by Zoom, they shall comply with the Court's guidance regarding Zoom hearings.

 - Bring to trial all documents, photos, etc that you wish to submit concerning this claim.
 Written lists of damages with written explanations are very helpful to the Court.
 The Court will not consider exhibits displayed solely on electronic devices.
 Printed documents and photos should be of good quality and organized.
 The Clerk will furnish subpoenas if requested but the party wanting the subpoena is responsible for making sure the subpoena is served.